30 Key Tactics to Boost Your Social Media Strategy

 Obviously, this will be largely dictated by other happenings and ROI, but it’s worth taking a moment to figure out how much time you can spend on refining your social media presence.
 The truth is it does take time, and without planning you can easily spend lengthy periods going through each nuance and setting and post, and lose hours as a result.
 Allocating a set amount of time will help you focus and frame your efforts in a more meaningful way.

-12. Select networks carefully
+12. Select Networks Carefully

-The secondary purpose of Stage 1 is to determine which networks are worth your time.
+You need to determine which networks are worth your time.
 There’s no point having a presence of every channel if your target audience is only on one or two, and there’s no point focussing on platforms if your target market isn’t active there.
 Especially when starting out, it’s more important to select your key platforms and focus on doing them right then it is to create a presence on every platform and do all of them poorly.
 You can’t be everywhere – and the reality is, you probably don’t need to be.

-13. Create a content calendar
+13. Create a Content Calendar

 Your content will be a key element of your social presence, and it’s important to have a content schedule set out in order to build a consistent dialogue with your audience.
 If people expect you to send out a new weekly newsletter or post, they can build that into their reading plans – that sort of consistency builds an expectation of reliability, and will strengthen your brand as a result.

-14. Understand your mission
+14. Understand Your Mission

 Another crucial element is to understand what you’re using social media for.
 For most, your efforts will focus on one of three areas – sales, loyalty or awareness.
 Focus on which of these goals you’re seeking to achieve with each process, then align your content and social efforts with that goal.
 There’s no point building followers and likes if you have no further goal in mind – having a set focus and plan will help you remain consistent in your efforts and build towards the target.

-15. Establish your voice
+15. Establish Your Voice

 Understanding how you want to communicate is almost as important as what you communicate.
 What tone do you want your social presence to have?
 How do you want your brand representatives to approach each interaction?
 What’s the core mission behind every response and post?
 Answering these questions, again, builds consistency and reliability, as well as scalability, as you can ensure all members of your team are delivering an on-brand response.